Internal Parasites and Deworming, Pet Care Basics, Shelter and Rescue Resources

 Dogs and cats can be treated with a dewormer containing Pyrantel Pamoate, Ivermectin, Milbeymycin Oxime, or Febantel.
 The animal will need more than one round of treatment because the dewormer only kills the adult worms.
 When the dewormer kills the adult hookworms, the immature larvae detect the removal of adults in the gut and they will come out of their cysts.
 Treatment should be repeated every three weeks to kill the adults and the emerging immature larvae as they become adults.

 If an animal is severely infected and suffering from anemia, the animal may require supportive care, a high-protein diet, and an iron supplement.
 Breeder’s Edge B Strong is an excellent supplement that promotes red blood cell formation and boosts anemic pets.
 In critical cases, blood transfusions may even be necessary.

 Keeping infected animals separate from others can help in preventing the worms from spreading further.

 How to Prevent Hookworms in Dogs and Cats

 Keeping your pets on a monthly preventive will help prevent hookworms.
 Some heartworm preventives also treat and control hookworm infections.
-Any newly acquired animal, moms, puppies, and kittens should be put on a worming schedule.
-To prevent your mothers from transferring hookworms to her babies, you need to implement a worming schedule for your moms.
+Any newly acquired animal, pregnant dog or cat, puppies, and kittens should be put on a worming schedule.
+To prevent your pregnant dogs or cats from transferring hookworms to her newborns, you need to implement a worming schedule for your moms.
 Read Deworming Pregnant Dogs for guidelines on when to worm in these situations.